For many, lifestyle constraints such as a hectic work schedule or never ending family commitments may be a barrier to getting physically active.

 Idea 4: Take a Class

 If you need a routine to maintain discipline, class schedules might help you stick to an exercise regimen.
 In other words, whatever suits your style!
-Popular HPB programmes such as Sundays @ the Park (see below) offer aerobics sessions such as Zumba, piloxing, kickboxing, jazz classes, and many others.
+Popular HPB programmes such as Sundays @ the Park (see below) offer classes such as Zumba®, piloxing, kickboxing, cardio dance, and many others.
 And they are all free!

-One caution: if you are just starting again after a long layoff or if you have or have had any specific health conditions, it is recommended that you consult your doctor prior to partaking in any forms of physical activity.
+One caution: if you are just starting again after a long break or if you have a specific health condition, it is recommended that you consult your doctor prior to partaking in any forms of physical activity.

-HPB has a comprehensive range of fitness programmes to appeal to almost any fitness enthusiast.
-These programmes also range in terms of exercise type (aerobic, strength and balance-flexibility) or exercise intensity, catering to all fitness levels.
+HPB has a comprehensive range of fitness classes to appeal to almost any fitness enthusiast.
+These sessions also range in terms of exercise type (aerobic, strength, balance and flexibility) and intensity, catering to all fitness levels.

 Start2Move